roman-milk/roman-milk.github.io/nadia-needs-her-step-dads-help.md

+===

- ****** Nadia Needs Her Step-Dad's Help ****** byNonStopFunGuy© And, although I wondered if I could get Nadia to change her mind about the weekend, I wasn't invited to go.
+And, although I wondered if I could get Nadia to change her mind about the weekend, I wasn't invited to go.
 So there isn't much to say about that, except, Nadia got home past 10 pm on that Sunday night wearing a guy's football jersey and nothing else, and she fell asleep sitting in my lap about 15 minutes later.
 And she stank like a fucked whore; she had cum all over her, her hair was a fucking disaster, she was sweaty and messy and obviously hadn't cleaned herself up for two full days.
 It was insanely sexy.

  But, before the weekend began, I did have a fantasy realized, although not quite as, ah, fully as I would have liked.